inLabFIB/imp-sql/docs/USERS_GUIDE.md

   - UNIONS
   - SET OPERATIONS
 - **Value Expressions**
-  - VALUE OPERATIONS (unary & binary)
+  - VALUE OPERATIONS (unary & arithmetic)
   - NULL
+  - MORE PRIMITIVE CONSTANTS
 - **Boolean Expressions**
   - IS OPERATION
+  - PREDICATE OPERATION (additional, e.g. `OR`)
   - MORE PREDICATES
 - **Other**
   - MORE DATA TYPES